chainguard-dev/edu/content/chainguard/chainguard-images/getting-started/c/index.md

 ### Step 2: Creating the Dockerfile

-Now that we have successfully ran our simple program locally, next, we will run it inside of an image.
-A notable advantage of choosing to run your code inside of containerized environments is flexibility.
-When we compile our binary locally, `gcc` is compiling the binary to run with our local system.
-However, if you were to send this binary to your friend running a different operating system, they may not be able to run it, as they need a binary file compiled for their machine's architecture.
-Using a container ensures that your program will run on either machine as the container environment will be consistent across platforms.
+Now that we have successfully tested our example program locally, next, we will compile and run it inside of an image.
+An advantage of choosing to run your code inside of containerized environments is portability.
+In the previous step, `gcc` compiled the binary to run on your machine.
+However, if you were to run this binary on a different operating system, it likely will fail to execute properly.
+Using a container ensures that your program will run on any machine as the containerized environment will be consistent across platforms.

 Let us begin by creating a Dockerfile called `Dockerfile1` for our image.
 Execute the following code with the text editor of your choice to begin editing a new file.